apivideo/api.video-documentation/delivery-analytics/analytics.md

 Analytics v2.0 uses player events to analyze and segment your viewers' interactions with your content.
 Here are some key acpects that can help you ensure that your Analytics v2.0 implementation runs smoothly:

 - Player events are generated when your viewers engage with a video or live stream session.
-- Data is refreshed every 15 minutes.
+- Data is refreshed in real time, with a frequency of `<5s`.
-- api.video retains analytics data for 365 days, with the caveat that event data collection starts only after `2024-04-01`.
+- api.video retains analytics data for 30 days.
 - Data does not carry over from the previous version of Analytics.
 - Video re-plays using the dedicated re-play button in the player do not generate player events.
 - If a user is viewing your content via a browser, refreshes the tab, and plays the content again, a new event is generated.